SteveBarnett/Remixing/_thinking/zen/journaling-as-therapy-practice.md

 - When else has this arisen in the past?
 - How is it helpful to you in your present life?
-- How would you the best version of you act?
 - How is this framing impacting you?

 ## Reassure (Now what?)